Osteoporosis Exercises to Improve Your Bone Health

-Walk at a brisk pace for15 minutes without stopping, preferably in a park where you aren’t distracted by shops or waiting for traffic lights.
+Walk at a brisk pace for15 minutes without stopping, preferably in a park, where you aren’t distracted by shops or interrupted by traffic lights.

-Lean back in your chair with your feet on the floor and bend one knee, keeping your back straight.
+Lean back in your chair with your feet on the floor, and keeping your back straight, bend one knee.
 Raise and lower the bent leg as many times as you can.

 Stand against a wall with your hands pressed against it.
-Lean your body forward until you are diagonal to the ground, but don’t lift your feet or heels.
-Bend your elbows and support your chest on your hands.
+Lean your body forward until you’re diagonal to the ground, but don’t lift your feet or heels.
+Bend your elbows, and support your chest on your hands.
 Hold this position for a few seconds before returning to the starting position.

 Lean against the wall again, facing out.
-Spread your legs to shoulder width and bend your knees.
-Raise and lower you body slowly, keeping your back straight.
+Spread your legs to shoulder width, and bend your knees.
+While keeping your back straight, raise and lower your body slowly.

 Go up and down a flight of stairs.
-Another option is to use a small exercise step, and step up with your right foot, step back down, and repeat with your left.
+Another option is to use a small exercise step.
+In this case, step up with your right foot, step back down and repeat with your left one.

 Sitting in a chair, put your hands behind your head at the nape of your neck.
 While inhaling and opening your lungs, push your elbows back as far as you can.

-Also while sitting, rest your hands on your hips and breathe in deeply while pushing backwards with your elbows and shoulders.
+Also while sitting, rest your hands on your hips, and breathe in deeply at the same time that you push backwards with your elbows and shoulders.

 Lie on a mat on the floor, and stretch your right arm over your head to press your palm against the ground for a few seconds.
 Return that arm to your side, and repeat this exercise with your left arm.